Tensor Polarizability of the Nucleus and Angular Mixing in Muonic Deuterium: Conclusions

 \section{Conclusions}

 We have analyzed the contribution of the tensor polarizability of the nucleus to the energies of the bound states of simple atomic systems, with an emphasis on muonic deuterium.
 The general formalism has been discussed in Sec.~\ref{sec2}, followed by a detailed analysis of the tensor structure in Sec.~\ref{sec3}.
 The expression for the tensor matrix element that we obtained is more general than necessary for muonic deuterium, since the spins of the two constituents $S_1$ and $S_2$ in the expression we have given are arbitrary.
 The matrices for the tensor polarizability energy shifts of muonic deuterium were evaluated in Sec.~\ref{sec4}.
 Parametrically, the energy shifts induced by the tensor and scalar polarizability are of the same order of magnitude [see our general result in Eq.~\eqref{EEmatrix}].
 However, one can expect that the tensor effect is, nevertheless, numerically suppressed in a general case, in view of an (in general) near-spherical symmetry of most nuclei, which results in a relatively small value of the tensor polarizability constant $\tau_N$.
 For example, for the $2 P_{3/2}^{F=5/2}$ state of muonic deuterium, the tensor effect is suppressed, as far as its magnitude is concerned, in comparison with the scalar effect, by a factor $1/15$ from the matrix of angular factors given in Eq.~\eqref{GGmatrix}, and an additional factor of (roughly) $1/20$ in view of the suppression of the tensor factor $\tau_d$ in comparison to the scalar factor $\alpha_E$ from Eq.~\eqref{alphaEtaud}.
-This leads to an effective suppression by a factor $\approx 1/300$ relative to the scalar effect.
+Together with the prefactors from Eq.~\eqref{general_polarizability} ($3/2$ for the tensor effect versus $1/2$ for the scalar term), this leads to an effective suppression by a factor $\tfrac{1}{20} \times \tfrac{1}{15} \times 3 \approx 1/100$ relative to the scalar effect.